 Admittedly the general affordability of DYC plays into its popularity alongside a core range that gives us a blended whisky at the bottom, the age statements of 5 and 8 kick in before the top end single malt aged for at least a decade.
 In-between all of this is a No Age Statement Pure Malt with the emphasis on being a mixer.
 Tom has graced us here with the 10 year old, so we’re potentially this is the money shot, the weapon of mass destruction, the big one and well no more innuendo.

 Colour: golden barley

-Nose: it’s exceptionally light and floral.
+On the nose: it’s exceptionally light and floral.
 A dose of golden syrup and vanilla with honey.
 Apples, a raw filo pastry and in the background orange zest.

-Taste: odd in some respects as initially its watery then the sugars power through leading to a sustained orange candy finish.
+In the mouth: odd in some respects as initially its watery then the sugars power through leading to a sustained orange candy finish.
 Almost in reverse.
 Returning there is caramel and a slight bitterness vanilla from the wood.
 More syrup and a little melon, pineapple and grapefruit making this ultimately very interesting.

-Overall: a perfectly pleasant nose and a reasonable palate.
+A perfectly pleasant nose and a reasonable palate.
 It’s just different from what I’ve experienced from Scotland.
 You can see the appeal of this whisky in a hot climate and while it may lack depth and definition to some, I actually quite respect its differences.
 It’s almost devoid of robust wood flavours that dominate many young Scottish whiskies and sitting on the summer porch, I’d quite easily reach for a dram of this or as a mixer.